JananyaPS/workwithjana/README.md

-# WorkWithJana — Beginner & Foundational ML/Analytics Projects
+# Beginner & Foundational ML/Analytics Projects
 This repository is a collection of my **basic and beginner-level projects** created during my early learning phase in Data Science, Machine Learning, Deep Learning, NLP, and Data Analytics.

 It serves as an archive of how I started learning core concepts before moving on to advanced ML systems, ranking models, fairness analysis, deep learning forecasting, and large-scale analytics.